Perrie Edwards Gets Candid About Bullying And Missing Her Loved Ones

 The two were first linked when Edwards was spotted at an Arsenal match last year.
 He returned the favor by supporting her at December’s X Factor UK finale as she took on the stage with her Little Mix bandmates to perform their single “Shout Out To My Ex.”
 Edwards has slowly taken the steps to make their relationship Instagram official.

 Reports surfaced in November 2016 that the pair casually dated, with various sources revealing that the pair has gotten serious.
-Even a source spoke about their relationship with The Mirror in December.
+A source even spoke about their relationship with The Mirror in December.

 “Perrie has bought her family and friends Arsenal merchandise for Christmas – it shows how much she thinks of him.
 Things are hotting up between the pair – they love spending time with each other and make each other laugh a lot.”